 Playwrights Horizons, Times Square, NYC

-Mr. Stephen Schwartz
+Mr. and Mrs. Stephen Schwartz

 Schwartz Pharma, Monheim